 Kidzania – just for children in Westfield Shopping Centre, Kidzania is a large role play town where children can take part in jobs and activities like in real life, earning ‘money’ which they can then spend.

-Where else do you enjoy taking children for days out in London?
+Where else do you enjoy taking children for days out with the kids in London?